 Notably, the overall project is generally consistent with the density allowed in this area of the Village.
 The R zone allows development of a single- or two-family home on a lot with a minimum area of 8,000 sf.
-This would allow 6 or

-7 duplexes or 12-14 residential units on the site's 1.43 acres.
+This would allow 6 or 7 duplexes or 12-14 residential units on the site's 1.43 acres.
 In comparison, the project would comprise a maximum of 31 bedrooms, including 19 bedrooms in the schoolhouse and 3 bedrooms on each of the four single- or two-family lots.
-It is expected the project will result in 14 dwelling units (10 apartments in the schoolhouse, including one income-restricted unit, plus 4 single-family,four 3-bedroom homes).
-The zoning law allows each new lot outside of the Bulkeley Schoolhouse to be developed as a duplex instead of a single-family home or an accessory dwelling unit attached to such single- four the district, but the BS-O zoning amendment would still require a maximum of 31 bedrooms in the district.
+It is expected the project will result in 14 dwelling units (10 apartments in the schoolhouse, including one income-restricted unit, plus four 3-bedroom homes).
+The zoning law allows each new lot outside of the Bulkeley Schoolhouse to be developed as a duplex instead of a single-family home or an accessory dwelling unit attached to such single-family home, either of which would result in a maximum of 18 dwelling units for the district, but the BS-O zoning amendment would still require a maximum of 31 bedrooms in the district.
 The project will also be in conformance with the subdivision policy of the Village of Rhinebeck Planning Board in accordance with Section A126-3.